Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 * Additionally, informs the shopper that an email has been sent to the email address provided with the same information.

-### Profile Page
+### My Profile Page

 ![LifeStyle success page image](assets/readme/profile_page.png)

-* Provide a form for the registered shopper to update their default information.
+* Provide a form for the registered shopper to update their information.

-* An order history section is present with all registered shopper's past orders information.
+* Show a list of historical orders.

 ### Wishlist Page

 ![LifeStyle success page image](assets/readme/wishlist_page.png)

-* Display the registered shopper's favorites products and provides a link to each product.
+* Display the registered shopper's favorites products and displays them in Products page.

 * A remove button is present for the registered shopper to remove the products they no longer wants to keep on the list.